-- The basic alerting system at rpm.newrelic.com provides everything you need to identify alerting scenarios that matter to you and respond to notifications about critical situations with your apps, servers, and key transactions.
+- The legacy alerting system at rpm.newrelic.com provides everything you need to identify alerting scenarios that matter to you and respond to notifications about critical situations with your apps, servers, and key transactions.

 - New Relic Alerts (accessed directly at alerts.newrelic.com) provides enhanced features and functionality to support the suite of New Relic products.

 Access to the specific alerting system depends on the New Relic product and your subscription level.